pepsimidamerica/grafap/README.md

 Several environment variables are required for grafap to function.

-> Note: The SP (SharePoint) environment variables are only needed if using the Get Site User By Lookup ID function since it uses a separate API that is for some godforsaken reason not available through Microsoft Graph.
+~~> Note: The SP (SharePoint) environment variables are only needed if using the Get Site User By Lookup ID function since it uses a separate API that is for some godforsaken reason not available through Microsoft Graph.
 Even though Microsoft constantly shoves Graph down your throat and how cool and awesome it is.
-They may be same values as the Graph variables if you've given access to both APIs to the same app.
+They may be same values as the Graph variables if you've given access to both APIs to the same app.~~
+Nevermind, they just decided it would be cool and fun to hide the user information list.
+You just have to know a guy to get into the club.

 | Required? | Env Variable | Description |
 | --------- | ------------ | ----------- |